Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Experiment

 \subsection{Comparison with Baselines}

-First, we evaluate our model against the baselines on DOTA-v1.0, DOTA-v1.5, and HRSC2016 to demonstrate the efficacy of the proposed method.
-The results are shown in \cref{tab:dota-v1.5}, \cref{tab:results2}, respectively. \specialtext{To further illustrate the versatility of our approach, we conducted additional experiments on DOTA-v1.5 with our method applied to various models, yielding consistent improvements, as shown in \cref{tab:diff_method}.} These results demonstrate that our method consistently outperforms the baselines across different datasets.
-Notably, however, the improvement achieved in HRSC2016 is marginal compared to that on DOTA-v1.5.
+First, we evaluate our model against the baselines on DOTA-v1.0, DOTA-v1.5, DOTA-v2.0, DIOR-R and HRSC2016 to demonstrate the efficacy of the proposed method.
+The results are shown in \cref{tab:results2}, and \cref{tab:result3}, respectively.
+These results demonstrate that our method consistently outperforms the baselines across different datasets.
+Notably, however, the improvement achieved in HRSC2016 is marginal compared to that on DOTA-v1.5 and DOTA-v2.0.
 This is possibly due to the number of instances in a single image being much fewer in HRSC (typically less than 4), thus there are limited opportunities to leverage the inter-object relationships.
 These findings suggest that our model's strengths are most pronounced in scenarios rich in object interactions and contextual dynamics, aligning with our design's focus on capturing and utilizing inter-object relationships.